Naruno/Naruno/docs/concepts/accounts.md

 # Address Function

 Addresses allow accounts to take up less space.
-The diagram below shows how the decentra network address is created from the public key.
+The diagram below shows how the naruno address is created from the public key.

 ```mermaid
 flowchart RL